Are your COVID-19 cleaning habits damaging your household?

 Here’s what to remember when it comes to cleaning wipes.

 Unfortunately for us all, “flushable” or “biodegradable” doesn’t mean cleaning wipes are septic safe, as these terms are generally not strictly regulated.
-Wipes are too thick to move through your septic system, and if your cleaning habits have increased they can clump together, causing clogging and other costly damages.
+Wipes are too thick to move through your septic system, and if your cleaning habits have increased they can clump together, causing clogging and other costly damages that will require a septic repair service.

 All that said, the safest method of disposal?
 A good old reliable trash can.